ibrahim94ali/stanislav_UI/README.md

 - More amenities
 - Translate all pages to support all languages
-- Add image default bg when not selected any images in add apartment
 - Add no results in apartment pages
 - Either find a way to share apartment or remove share icon
-- Make selecting city a normal selection
 - Add payment method

 ---